A Kill in the Morning Character Dossiers: The Assassin

 - He’s been fighting against the Nazis since he was seventeen.

 - The only survivor of the Top Secret ‘Vemork Operation’.

 - Now he’s out for revenge.

 Here’s the Assassin’s dossier, written from the point of view of the Sicherheitsdienst, Nazi Germany’s intelligence agency:

 His internal conflict is between the sense of inadequacy that leads him to try to match his heroes, and his subconscious revulsion at the violent acts he has been required to perform.
 Having shut down his emotions in response to the brutality of combat, he now knows no other way of living.
 This conflict manifests itself in what the Assassin describes as his ‘so-called death wish’.

-The Assassin clashes with many of the other characters, particularly:
+The Assassin clashes with many other characters, particularly: